ratokeshi/endo-google-cloud-platform/src/jobs/instances-get/README.md

         *  3rd line "title:" will change the name of the action in the Octoblu object
         *  4th line 'x-group-name': will change the grouping for actions in the Octoblu object
         *  This file requires a list of types
+            *  in the properties section, the field1, field2 etc. shoudl be changed to identify the fields in the Octoblu flow.
          ```javascript
             title: 'Name of the action as it appears in the Octoblu Flow'
             type: 'object'